 But, there’s a whole list of actions that aren’t included in the stay.
 We forget that some kinds of lawsuits with a financial aspect get excluded from the stay.

 The automatic stay applies in all bankruptcy cases (unless you’ve filed more than two bankruptcy cases in the last year).

-Outside of bankruptcy, you have to prove that you are entitled to an injunction that stops some otherwise lawful action.
 In bankruptcy the injunction is granted automatically, just because you filed.

 The stay has its limits

 The list of exceptions is long and many of the excluded actions are very specific and technical.
 See 11 U.S.C.
 362(b).

 But there are some biggies there too among the exceptions.

 Here are the ones of most interest to the typical bankruptcy filer.

 Actions to establish or modify support are not stayed.
 Neither are proceedings involving custody, marital status or paternity.

 Support can be collected from property that isn’t “property of the estate” without violating bankruptcy law.
 And state issued licenses can be suspended for failure to pay support.
 That’s subsection (b)(2).